simpleanalytics/docs/_docs/36_legal/06_data-security-and-ownership.md

 ## Data Hosting Infrastructure

 The data we collect belongs to you.
 We only collect non-personal data and don’t share the data with third parties or transfer it overseas.
-Your website data never leaves the Netherlands and, therefore, the E.U.
+Your website data never leaves the Netherlands and, therefore, the EU.
 Also, no service providers receive any data except for our hosting provider- who is under binding obligations of confidentiality.

 The data is hosted fully secured and encrypted in The Netherlands, [part of the EU](https://european-union.europa.eu/principles-countries-history/country-profiles/netherlands_en).
 [Worldstream](https://www.worldstream.com/) and [Leaseweb](https://www.leaseweb.com/) own the servers, both Dutch companies that adhere to EU law and GDPR policy.